PostHog/post-mortems/2025-10-03-surveys-sdk-bug.md

 - **API compatibility layer**: Modify the `isDisabled` function check in `posthog-persistence.ts` to be nullable and provide a safe fallback when undefined.
 This will prevent similar issues when extensions call potentially-unavailable functions.
 Owner: @lucasheriques

+- **Ignore PostHog SDK exceptions:** By default we should not capture exceptions known to be caused by the PostHog SDK.
+Offering a config option to toggle this parameter would allow teams (especially our own) to configure this setting. [[PR](https://github.com/PostHog/posthog-js/pull/2430)]

+- **Monitor suspicious exceptions:** The error tracking team should monitor the number of exceptions that look likely to be coming from our own SDK.
+Adding alerting to this metric would allow us to detect anomalies sooner. [[PR](https://github.com/PostHog/posthog/pull/39377)]

 ### Long-term Improvements (Target: Q4 2025 - Q1 2026)

 - **Version compatibility testing**: Add automated tests that run the latest extension code against the last N minor.
 Owner: @lucasheriques